peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public void WriteJSONTo(
         System.IO.Stream outputStream);

-Converts this object to a string in JavaScript Object Notation (JSON) ormat, as in the ToJSONString method, and writes that string to a data tream in UTF-8.
-If the CBOR object contains CBOR maps, or is a CBOR map, he keys to the map are written out to the JSON string in an undefined rder.
+Converts this object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
+If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the JSON string in an undefined order.
 The example code given in**PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)**can be used to write out certain keys of a CBOR map in a given order to a SON string.

 <b>Parameters:</b>